maplant/my-website/articles/2025-02-17-Why-I'm-Writing-a-Scheme-Implementation-in-2025-(The-Answer-is-Async-Rust).md

 Macros are hygienic by default but let you selectively break free from hygiene in a remarkably clean way.
 Additionally, the homoiconic nature and ease of dealing with s-expressions means you rarely have to do any complicated parsing or deal with ASTs.
-While `scheme-rs` is very much still a WIP, it implements R6RS perfectly, including all of the necessary hygiene conditions and ways to bend them, including `syntax-case` and `datum->syntax`.
+While `scheme-rs` is very much still a WIP, it implements R6RS macros nearly perfectly, including all of the necessary hygiene conditions and ways to bend them, including `syntax-case` and `datum->syntax`.

 The second reason I chose Scheme instead of a new language is that I _do_ want to create a